californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Nullity (also known as an annulment)

 Only divorces and legal separations end all legal bonds between parties.
 A divorce is finalized when a judge signs a formal judgment stating the date the marriage or domestic partnership ends.
-This record of the judgment is filed with the office of the Clerk of Court or the court’s records management office.
-As prescribed by the state’s law, it takes a minimum of six months to finalize a divorce in California from the moment of filing all paperwork.
+This record of the judgment is filed with the office of the Clerk of Court or the court's records management office.
+As the state's law prescribes, it takes at least six months to finalize a divorce in California from the moment of filing all paperwork.

 Are Divorce Records Public in California?

-California divorce records are a matter of public records as prescribed under the state’s Public Records Act (PRA).
+California divorce records are public records as prescribed under the state's Public Records Act (PRA).
 After the finalization of a divorce, the court hands over the divorce records to the state.
-The Act provides the public the right to inspect or copy available divorce records in the state.
+The Act provides the public with the right to inspect or copy available divorce records in the state.

-Divorce processes are subject to court proceedings, records of which are indexed and filed along with other court records.
+Divorce processes are subject to court proceedings, which are indexed and filed along with other court records.
 The public may access divorce case information as other court case information.

 Note, divorce records sealed by court order may not be accessible to the public.
 Requestors may obtain copies of a divorce record from the Superior Court in the county where the divorce was filed.